 BEHIND THE SCENES WITH YOUTH WEIGHTLIFTING

-youthweightlifting.com is the product of a collaboration between the Friend family and the Moussiaux family
+youthweightlifting.com is a collaboration between the Friend and Moussiaux families

-Four years later, Hutch and I train together 12-15 hours a week.
+Five years later, Hutch, his sister, Emilia, and I train together 12-15 hours a week.
 We work; we laugh; and sometimes we ditch the planned workout in favor of a spontaneous contest.

 I have observed that weightlifting is an isolated sport.
 Small groups or individuals train with their coaches for hours, having little interaction with other lifters.
 When weightlifters get together, they become instant friends, connected by a passion for the sport.
-We have also met many athletes, parents and coaches who have become like family to us.
 This isolation, however, makes it difficult to share information.

 - The answers are there!
-They are not necessarily apparent or easy to understand, but I have found great resources that make a world of difference for my son and me.
+They are not necessarily apparent or easy to understand, but I have found great resources that make a world of difference.

 - Sometimes the answers are held by older, experienced coaches who aren’t writing internet blogs or online articles.They want to share, but have had—until now—only a limited ability for widespread sharing.